oracle-livelabs/apex/scm-ai-agent/introduction/introduction.md

 ### What is a Generative AI Agent?

-A **Generative AI Agent** is a Shared Component in Oracle APEX that enables richer, conversational interactions with a Generative AI service.
+An **Generative AI Agent** is a Shared Component in Oracle APEX that enables richer, conversational interactions with a Generative AI service.
 An agent is made up of three things:

+> **Note:** Starting with Oracle APEX 26.1, AI Configurations from previous releases are now AI Agents.
+Your existing configurations carry over; the rename reflects the expanded capabilities, including tools and multi-step orchestration.

 - **System Prompt**: defines the agent's role, rules, and behavior.
 It is sent to the AI service with every conversation turn and shapes how the agent reasons and responds.
 - **Welcome Message**: the greeting shown to the user when they first open the chat panel.
 - **Tools**: give the agent the ability to retrieve information and perform actions.
 The AI service decides which tools to call and when, based on what the user is asking.

-### What is a Generative AI Tool?
+### What is an AI Tool?

-**Generative AI Tools** offer a way to provide extra knowledge and expose extra capabilities to an AI service responding to a prompt.
+**AI Tools** offer a way to provide extra knowledge and expose extra capabilities to an AI service responding to a prompt.
 Tools can retrieve data from the database, execute server-side PL/SQL logic, or run client-side JavaScript in the browser.

 Oracle APEX provides three built-in tool types: **Retrieve Data** runs a SQL query and returns results to the agent, **Execute Server-side Code** runs a PL/SQL block to perform write actions or call APIs, and **Execute Client-side Code** runs JavaScript in the browser.
 You can also create custom, reusable tool plug-ins under Shared Components.

+> **Note:** Starting with Oracle APEX 26.1, RAG Sources from previous releases are automatically migrated to Augment System Prompt Tools.
+The behavior is the same; your existing RAG integrations continue to work, now as part of the unified tool model.

 ### What is an Execution Point?